kubeshop/testkube/docs/docs/articles/getting-started.md

 ### Validating the Installation

-Testkube Cloud will notify if the installation is successful.
+Testkube Pro will notify if the installation is successful.

-* A green indicator means that your cluster was able to connect to the Testkube Cloud.
+* A green indicator means that your cluster was able to connect to the Testkube Pro.
-* A red indicator indicates that the Testkube Agent can't connect to the Testkube Cloud API (Testkube needs some time to establish a connection, max time is 2-3 minutes).
+* A red indicator indicates that the Testkube Agent can't connect to the Testkube Pro API (Testkube needs some time to establish a connection, max time is 2-3 minutes).

 ![Validate Install](../img/validate-install.png)